 Can You Hook Up a 50 Amp RV to a 30 Amp Plug?

 Again, the answer is yes!
 This time, however, the simple dogbone adapters work safely.
-This is because too much amperage will trip the 30 amp breaker, keeping it from overloading the line.
-This simple, inexpensive adapter will do the trick:
+This is because too much amperage will trip the 30-amp breaker, keeping it from overloading the line.
+A simple, inexpensive adapter will do the trick: